jrnewell/crypto-pass/README.md

 # Crypto Pass

-A utility to create, store and retrieve PBKDF2-genereated/salted passwords on a local machine.
+A utility to create, store and retrieve salted PBKDF2-genereated passwords on a local machine.
+Works well in combination with 7-Zip's AES-256 password-protect/encrypt archive feature to encrypt senstive documents with a strong password.

 ## Install